Published 15 Aug 2023

 Not using an equipment inspection form wastes time, money, and resources.
 Thinking of what to do and how to do it each time equipment has to be inspected is ineffective.
 An equipment inspection form speeds up the inspection process by providing a checklist of inspection items so they aren’t missed.
 Missing an item during an equipment inspection has serious consequences and can lead to injuries that may require expensive medical rehabilitation.
 Equipment may have to be replaced due to not immediately addressing defective or deteriorating parts.
 Even if no accidents occur and equipment can still be used, a missed item can result in lower employee productivity and decreased operational efficiency.

 All of this can be avoided by using an equipment inspection form so that all items are checked.
-The forms should be tailored to the business need or the current situation to ensure accuracy.
+The forms should be tailored to the business need, their existing safety rules to follow, or the current situation to ensure accuracy.
 More than flagging issues, it should also provide comments or appropriate corrective action to help resolve issues and prevent them from happening again.

 The Health and Safety Executive and Regulation 6 of the Provision and Use of Work Equipment Regulations states that equipment should be inspected: